aleksanderhady/pythontest/README.md

 - What is \_\_main\_\_.py used for?

+`__main__.py acts as the entry point for the package.
+When the package is executed directly (using python -m package), the code in __main__.py will run.`

 - How to prevent python module code from executing when the module is imported?

+`You have to wrap it in if __name__=="__main__": block, then the only way it will execute is throught direct execution.`

 - What's the name of method that represents a class constructor in Python?

+`That method is called __init__, it is being called automatically when you create an instance of a class.`

 - What options do you have when you need to insert value of a variable into string?
 Name at least three.

+`Most common way is through f-strings, but you also have .format() and formatting using %.`

 - How can you truly restrict access to a private method of a class in Python?

+`I dont think it is possible to TRULY restrict access to a private method of a class in Python, as far as I know the double underscore prefix (__) is more of a convention.`

 - What Python feature would you use to add some functionalities to an existing function without interfering into its code?

+`I would use decorators for wrapping a function.`

 - How is @staticmethod different from @classmethod?

+`@classmethod receives cls as the first argument instead of self, while the @staticmethod works just like a regular function that is located inside a class (not receiving cls nor self).`

 - What is the advantage of using **with** keyword when reading/writing a file in Python?

+`Using WITH is a preferred option when dealing with reading/writing a file in Python - it is safer, cleaner and you dont have to close the file manually.`

 ## Problem solving